verbb/formie/docs/template-guides/rendering-forms.md

 ```

 ## Override Form Settings
-You can also dynamically override any settings for the form
+You can also dynamically override any settings for the form.

 ```twig
 {% set form = craft.formie.forms.handle('contactForm').one() %}